pento/automatic-updater/readme.txt

 == Changelog ==

+= 0.8.5 =
+* FIXED: Disable email notifications option was being set, but not showing up as set

 = 0.8.4 =
 * ADDED: A link to the SVN log browser for Core, when it updates
 * ADDED: Japanese (日本語) (ja) translation.
 Props [Tai](http://tekapo.com/)